SeptenJDT/Septentrio-PyDataLink/Readme.md

 </div>

-The purpose of the development guide is to explain how the code is structured, how the programme works and how it was made.
-This guide is mainly intended for people who want to keep the programme up to date.
+The purpose of the development guide is to explain how the code is structured, how the program works and how it was made.
+This guide is mainly intended for people who want to keep the program up to date.

 <div align="center">